cncf/devstats.archive/README.md

 We want to create a toolset for visualizing various metrics for the Kubernetes community.
 Everything is open source so that it can be used by other CNCF and non-CNCF open source projects.
+The only requirement is that project must be hosted on a public GitHub repositor/repositories.
 The work builds on the [Velodrome](https://github.com/kubernetes/test-infra/tree/master/velodrome) tool that was built by [apelisse](https://github.com/apelisse) and others.

 This project aims to add new metrics for the existing Grafana dashboards.